-Tunnel Mode and Transport mode - IPSec through Firewall VPN Tutorial
+Tunnel Mode and Transport mode - IPsec VPN Tutorial

-When using ESP you can specify one of two modes, in which ESP operates in.
-Tunnel mode encrypts the whole packet.
-Tunnel mode is used for site to site VPN, when securing communication between security gateways, concentrators, firewalls, etc. Tunnel mode provides security for the entire original IP packet, that is the headers and the payload.
+Tunnel mode encrypts the whole packet and is used for the establishment of site-to-site VPN tunnels, when securing communication between VPN gateway devices.
+Tunnel mode provides security for the entire original IP packet, protecting the headers and payload.

-The other mode ESP can operate in is Transport mode, which is not as secure as it only encrypts the data portion and not the whole packet unlike tunel tunnel mode.
+The other mode ESP can be configured to operate in is Transport mode, which is not as secure as tunnel mode as it only encrypts the data portion of the packet and not the whole packet like tunnel mode does.

 Further Reading